anasty17/mirror-leech-telegram-bot/README.md

 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If you want message to be sent to the channel then add channel id.
 Add `-100` before channel id. `Int`
   - **RSS NOTES**: `RSS_CHAT_ID` is required, otherwise monitor will not work.
 You must use `USER_STRING_SESSION` --OR-- *CHANNEL*.
 If using channel then bot should be added in both channel and group(linked to channel) and `RSS_CHAT_ID` is the channel id, so messages sent by the bot to channel will be forwarded to group.
 Otherwise with `USER_STRING_SESSION` add group id for `RSS_CHAT_ID`.
 If `DATABASE_URL` not added you will miss the feeds while bot offline.

+- `RSS_AUTO_COMMAND`: Send automatically the rss with the command to the bot.
+It will helpful for auto leech, mirror.
+With BIN_CHANNEL you can have an automated system to upload new torrents

 ### MEGA

 - `MEGA_API_KEY`: Mega.nz API key to mirror mega.nz links.
 Get it from [Mega SDK Page](https://mega.nz/sdk). `Int`